yuezijie/yuezijie.github.io/index.md

 ## News
-<strong style="color: red;">This homepage is no longer being updated.
-A new link will be announced later.</strong>
 - **Jun.
 2025** Dr. Yue was awarded with the special funding by China Postdoctoral Science Foundation.
 - **May.
 2025** Prof. Shi gave a talk at the Embodied AI Forum, Annual Congress of Automation.
 - **May.
 2025** One paper accepted at <B>Scientific Data</B>.
 Congrats to Oluwatosin!